Our Global Ambassadors

 Juan Luis Ramos

-Professor, Spanish National Research Council, Spain
+Spain, Professor, Spanish National Research Council

 Juan Luis Ramos is a Full Professor at the Spanish National Research Council (CSIC).
 From October 2013 to September 2017 he was the Director of the Biotechnology program of Abengoa Research.
 He received the Prize King Jaime I for his achievement in environmental research and the Lowff medal of FEMS in 2013 for achievements in environmental microbiology.
 In 1978 he graduated from the University of Seville where he obtained his Bachelor’s Degree.
 In 1981 he was awarded his PhD with a thesis on the bioconversion of solar energy into chemical energy.
 He spent almost two years as a post-doctoral researcher at the Unit of Nitrogen Fixation in Brighton (UK), supported by an EMBO fellowship and over two years at the Department of Medical Biochemistry in Geneva (Switzerland), where he started working on the metabolism of aromatic hydrocarbons in Pseudomonas.
 Prof. Ramos has been a diligent editor of Environmental Microbiology (since 2007), Environmental Microbiology Reports (since its foundation in 2008), and Microbial Biotechnology (since its foundation in 2007) journals.